-a) Each driver may use no more than one engine for two consecutive Events in which his team competes.
-Should a driver use a replacement engine an engine change be carried out before the end of the qualifying practice session any drivers concerned he will be required to comply with a minimum weight limit 15kg higher than stated in Article 4.1 of the 2008 FIA Formula One Technical Regulations drop ten places on the starting grid at that Event each time an engine other than the original one is used for each change that takes place.
-Unless the driver fails to finish the race (see below) the engine fitted to the car at the end of the Event must remain in it until the end of the next.
-Any driver who failed to finish the race at the first of the two Events for reasons beyond the control of the team or driver, may start the second with a different engine without a penalty being incurred.
+- 28.4 For the purposes of this Article and Article 28.6 only, an Event will be deemed to comprise P3, the qualifying practice session and the race. - a) Each driver may use no more than one engine for two consecutive Events in which his team competes.
+Other than under f) below, should a driver use a replacement engine before the end of the qualifying practice session he will drop ten places on the starting grid at that Event and an additional ten places each time a further engine is used.

+Unless the driver fails to finish the race (see below) the engine fitted to the car at the end of the Event must remain in it until the end of the next Event.
+Any driver who failed to finish the race at the first of the two Events for reasons which the technical delegate accepts as being beyond the control of the team or driver, may start the second with a different engine without a penalty being incurred.